BitAndBlack/typorules/docs/rules.md

 #### Description

-Recognises a measurement and inserts thin non breaking spaces before and after the multiplication mark `x` or `×`.
+Recognises a measurement and inserts thin non-breaking spaces before and after the multiplication mark `x` or `×`.

 #### Transformation example